Toni-SM/skrl/docs/source/intro/examples.rst

         * The observation space is composed of the episode's normalized progress, the robot joints' normalized positions (:math:`q`) in the interval -1 to 1, the robot joints' velocities (:math:`\dot{q}`) affected by a random uniform scale for generalization, and the target's position in space (:math:`target_{_{XYZ}}`) with respect to the robot's base

         * The action space, bounded in the range -1 to 1, consists of the following.
+For the joint control it's robot joints' position scaled change.
 For the Cartesian control it's the end-effector's position (:math:`ee_{_{XYZ}}`) scaled change.
-For the joint control it's robot joints' position scaled change.
-The end-effector's position corresponds to the gripper fingers, which remain closed all the time
+The end-effector position frame corresponds to the point where the left finger connects to the gripper base in simulation, whereas in the real world it corresponds to the end of the fingers.
+The gripper fingers remain closed all the time in both cases

         * The instantaneous reward is the negative value of the Euclidean distance (:math:`\text{d}`) between the robot end-effector and the target point position.
 The episode terminates when this distance is less than 0.035 meters in simulation (0.075 meters in real-world) or when the defined maximum timestep is reached